 Lead acid batteries employ commonly 2 types of positive electrodes – Flat plate & Tubular plates

-- Tubular plates: The next widely used type of plate is the tubular plate for heavy duty industrial which has a longer life, but cannot supply burst of current as in the flat plate type of batteries.
+- Tubular plates: The next widely used type of plate is the tubular plate for heavy-duty industrial which has a longer life, but cannot supply a burst of current as in the flat plate type of batteries.

 - Tubular plates are robust and hence have a life of about 10 to 15 years in float operation.
 They are also suitable for cyclic duty and offer the highest cycle life.
 The active material is contained in the annular space between the spine and the oxide-holder.
 This restricts the stress due to the volume changes occurring when the cells are cycled.

-- Tubular plate batteries are used mainly where there is requirement of long life with higher capacity.
+Tubular plate batteries are used mainly where there is a requirement of a long life with higher capacity.
 They are mainly used in standby applications in telephone exchanges and large factories for material handling trucks, tractors, mining vehicles, and for golf carts.